In this blog, we cover potentially challenging areas to keep in mind when migrating your on-premises SharePoint environment to SharePoint Online.

-Essentially a relative URL knows where it lives relative to the overall site structure.
+Essentially, a relative URL knows where it lives relative to the overall site structure.

 Migration Software – You’re Going to Need It

 Each tool has a free trial, and I highly recommend performing test migrations with each one before you select a tool.
-The last thing you want to do is purchase a product and then find out later that it can;t properly migrate all of your Content Editor Web Parts.
+The last thing you want to do is purchase a product and then find out later that it can’t properly migrate all your Content Editor Web Parts.

 Estimate the amount of time you think it will take to migrate your content.
 Then double it.

-So, do some test runs of large chunks of content to get a feel for the amount of time this will really take.
-And Remember: Uploading (1) 1GB file is a lot faster than (1,000) 1MB files.
+So, do some test runs of large chunks of content to get a feel for the time this will take.
+Remember, uploading (1) 1GB file is a lot faster than (1,000) 1MB files.
 Read/Writes will take their toll on your network overhead.